Core Idea

 Why It Matters

-Parallel Saga addresses performance limitations of sequential execution while preserving orchestration’s centralized visibility and coordinated compensation.
-For a 5-step saga with 200ms per step, sequential requires 1 second; parallel reduces this to 400-600ms, improving user responsiveness.
-The pattern excels when workflows contain independent I/O-bound operations but fails when business logic requires strict ordering.
-Not all saga steps can parallelize—some have inherent dependencies (can’t ship before payment).
+Parallel Saga addresses the performance limitations of sequential execution while preserving orchestration’s centralized visibility.
+For a 5-step saga with 200ms per step, sequential requires 1 second; parallel reduces this to 400-600ms—a meaningful improvement for user-facing workflows.
+The pattern excels when workflows contain independent I/O-bound operations.
+Not all saga steps can parallelize—some have inherent dependencies (can’t ship before payment confirms).
+The key design decision is identifying which steps are truly independent before applying parallelism.

 Related Concepts